Jonathan Strange & Mr Norrell (TV series): Broadcast

-The series premiered in the UK on 17 May 2015.
-It later debuted in the US on BBC America on 13 June 2015, in Canada on The Movie Network and Movie Central on 3 July 2015, and in Australia on BBC First on 6 August 2015.
+The series premiered in the UK on BBC One from 17 May 2015.
+Later it was broadcast in the US on BBC America from 13 June 2015, in Canada on The Movie Network and Movie Central from 3 July 2015, and in Australia on BBC First from 6 August 2015.

 Reception

 Jonathan Strange & Mr Norrell was positively received by critics.
-It holds an overall 91% "fresh" rating on Rotten Tomatoes and a critics' rating of 71/100 on Metacritic.
+On Rotten Tomatoes, the series holds a 92% rating, based on 37 reviews with an average rating of 7.7/10.
+The website's critics consensus reads, "Jonathan Strange and Mr. Norrell sets engaging performances against an enchanting canvas, even if some of the magic from the source material gets lost along the way."
+Metacritic, which uses a weighted average, assigned a score of 73 out of 100 based on 16 reviews, indicating "generally favorable" reviews.
 It was selected for preservation in the BFI National Archive as one of the ten best TV programmes of 2015, as well as being nominated for four BAFTA Awards and seven RTS Yorkshire awards.